 Load balancing within cloud computing, especially in systems with multiple objectives, presents a recognized challenge known to be NP-complete.
-These objectives often include energy conservation, minimizing MS, and maximizing throughput, among others.
+These objectives often include energy conservation, minimizing makespan, maximizing throughput, among others.
 Various heuristic techniques, or sub-optimal algorithms, have been proposed by researchers to address this complex problem and achieve a sub-optimal solution for load balancing in cloud environments.
-Load balancers play a crucial role in achieving system load equilibrium, and a comprehensive overview of different load balancers is provided in Table 2 below.
+Load balancers play a crucial role in achieving system load equilibrium, and a comprehensive overview of different load balancers is provided in the Table 2 below.

-Table 2.
-Overview of different load balancers.
+Table 1.
+Overview of different Load balancers.

-Load Balancers Descriptions Hardware load Balancer (HLD) Web traffic is distributed among several network servers by the hardware device known as a Host Load Distributor (HLD), which controls each server in a network.
+Load Balancers Descriptions Hardware load Balancer (HLD) Web traffic is distributed among several network servers by the hardware device known as a host load distributor (HLD), which controls each server in a network.
 An alternative to HLD is LBaaS.
 It is suitable for heterogeneous environments and provides worldwide server load balancing.
 Network Load Balancer (NLB) In the OSI model, NLB is located at Layer 4, or the network layer.
 It is ideal for TCP traffic load balancing.
 For each subnet, it offers a static IP address that applications can use as the balancer's front-end IP.
 To prevent overloading, it is used to divide network traffic among several VMs in a cluster.
 Application Load Balancer (ALB) ALB operates at OSI model layer 7.
 For high-level HTTP and HTTPS traffic load balancing, it is required.
 By guaranteeing that the most recent SSL/TLS cyphers and protocols are always used, ALB interprets and enhances the application's security.
 Classic Load Balancer (CLB) Amazon Elastic Load Balancing, often known as CLB, provides basic load balancing across several Elastic Cloud Compute (EC2) instances.
 It functions at both the connection and request levels.
 CLB is designed for the EC2-Classic network applications.
 Elastic Load Balancer (ELB) Another name for it is an AWS load balancer.
 It splits up incoming work among several Amazon EC2 instances.
-ALBs, NLBs, and CLBs are the three types of load balancers that are available [12].
-HAProxy Load Balancer (HAPLB) Two interfaces are included in its configuration: one for users and one for the server LAN.
-Additionally, the HAPLB functions in OSI model Layer 4 and Layer 7.
+Application load balancers (ALB), network load balancers (NLB), and classic load balancers (CLB) are the three types of load balancers that are available HAProxy Load Balancer (HAPLB) Two interfaces are included in its configuration: one for users and one for the server LAN.
+Additionally, the HAPLB functions in OSI model Layers 4 and 7.
 It is typically utilized in load balancers, such as ALOHA or reverse proxy.
 Infrastructures that are dependable and scalable are offered by the ALOHA Load-Balancer.
-Using HAProxy, the ALOHA Load-Balancer created a number of open-source load-balancing programs.
+Using HAProxy, the ALOHA Load-Balancer created a number of open-source load balancing programme.

-In this research paper, we've extensively covered 10 recent cloud-based Load Balancing algorithms from different perspectives, evaluated them on the basis of 13 different bases, and arranged the result in a simple YES/NO format, which reflects does the algorithm show that particular characteristic or not as mentioned by the authors of that particular paper.
-This survey allowed us to form an opinion that there might be a large supply of algorithms in the market available.
-Still, most of them are a derivative of one or the other with innovative tweaks from each other.
-The load-balancing algorithms and their corresponding consideration of different performance metrics are presented in Table 3.
-These metrics indicate the performance of different load-balancing algorithms.
+In this research paper we've extensively covered 10 recent cloud-based Load Balancing algorithms from different perspectives and evaluated them on the basis of 13 different basis and arranged the result in a simple YES/NO format, which reflects does the algorithm show that particular characteristic or not as mentioned by the authors of that particular paper.
+This survey allowed us to form an opinion that there might be a large supply of algorithms in the market available but most of them are a derivative of one or the other with innovative tweaks from each another.
+The load balancing algorithms and their corresponding consideration of different performance metrics is presented in the Table 2 below.
+These metrics indicate the performance of different load balancing algorithms.